 Welcome to the launch of this new North East Maritime Trust (NEMT) Website.

-Unfortunately, a case of cabin fever, rotted timbers, and no rudder has caused it to irretrievably lose its way.
+Unfortunately, cabin fever and no rudder have caused it to lose its way.
 So much so that even we can’t fix it!

 So, please ignore any other website pretending to represent this organisation.
 It doesn’t.

-This new, more progressive site will have much better information and opportunities for you to be involved, to hopefully spread the word about our NEMT.
+This new, more progressive site will have much better information and opportunities for you to be involved and hopefully spread the word about our NEMT.

-We also have relatively new North East Maritime Trust Facebook and @NEMTnews Twitter pages to give more up to the minute information.
+We also have relatively new North East Maritime Trust Facebook and @NEMTnews Twitter and Bluesky pages to give more up to the minute information.

-Please stay tuned to this new improved website, which is still in the process of being put together, so please be patient.
+Please stay tuned to this new improved website, which as you can see is still in the process of being put together, so please be patient.

 Who we are?